 What Is In The Vaccine

-The two vaccines both use messenger RNA (mRNA) technology.
+Both the Pfizer and Moderna vaccines use messenger RNA (mRNA) technology.
 They do not use any live virus particles, meaning individuals will not be exposed to the virus that causes COVID-19.
 Instead, the messenger RNA — a piece of genetic code — directs cells to make the COVID-19 spike protein themselves, after which point the immune system creates the antibodies that fight COVID-19, providing a significant level of immunity.

 Ask Dr. Fauci Town Hall

 WATCH: UFCW COVID Press Call – Vaccine Access for Frontline Workers

 Because mRNA is easy to make in the laboratory, manufacturers saved years in development, accelerating the creation of the vaccine.